MarkSort/marla/README.md

   - Static Paths
   - Regex Paths - captured patterns are passed to the handler
   - Custom Router Function - for example, check a database for dynamic paths
+- Common error cases return appropriate responses by default, and are customizable
-- Automatic HTTP 404 responses when paths are not found, and HTTP 405 when methods are not supported
+  - HTTP 404 when paths are not found
+  - HTTP 405 when methods are not supported
-- Panics (unwinding) in handlers or middleware will return HTTP 500 responses
+  - HTTP 500 for panics (unwinding)
 - Post-Routing / Pre-Handler Middleware
   - You provide a default list of Middleware to run for all requests
   - Override the default Middleware for individual routes